quanbui210/ai-quiz-nodejs/README.md

 - Support multiple document formats and sources

 This will enable users to create quizzes from their own study materials, textbooks, or any document, making the platform more versatile for personalized learning.

-## Contributing

-This is a private project.
-For questions or suggestions, please contact the maintainer.

-## License

-ISC

-## Support

-For issues or questions, please refer to the API documentation at `/api-docs` or check the codebase documentation files.